SuneQuist44/School-Projects/GlobalGoals2020/projektdokumentation.md

 __Import errorHandling at top of file__

-Create a entry function for the errorHandling.
+Create a entry function for the errorHandling (**Error Catching**).
 And make it a try and catch function with out functions from our errorHandling js file.

 ```js
     function checkEntry() {